How to file for disability, Filing for SSI

-Social Security Disability Status

 Disability Requirements, Disability Status

 Social Security appeal - Is it better to appeal or file a new claim if your disability is denied?

 Generally, it is better to appeal your claim denial instead of filing a new disability application.
-The Social Security disability process begins with an initial disability claim that is filed at a social security office.
+The Social Security Disability process begins with an initial disability claim that is filed at a social security office.
 However, the decision on the case is not made there.
-The social security disability or SSI claim is sent to a state disability processing agency for a medical determination.
+The Social Security Disability or SSI claim is sent to a state disability processing agency for a medical determination.

 In other words, this is where a decision is made as to whether or not a case will be approved.
 If the initial claim is denied, you should the appeal process by filing a reconsideration appeal.
 This is formally known as a request for reconsideration and it can be filed by either you or your disability attorney.